Internet-of-Bananas/installation-guide/README.md

 - - -

-If you have any doubts, do not hesitate to contact us at internetofbananas@gmail.com.
+If you have any question, please contact us at internetofbananas@gmail.com.